sohel4040/Farmer-Helper-Drone/README.md

     pip install -r requirements.txt
    ```

-4. Start the server using following command.
+4. Download configuration files using the link attached below and then start the server using following command.

    ```bash
     python3 drone_code.v11.py